 If for any reason you will need help to leave any building in the event of an emergency, you should inform your Programme Administrator and Alliance MBS's Health and Safety Adviser, Joann Slater.

-The fire alarms are tested in the Alliance MBS building every Wednesday at 13:20pm.
-If you hear an alarm at any other time you must leave the building immediately.
+The fire alarms are tested in the Alliance MBS building every Friday at 08:30am.
+If you hear an alarm at any other time, you must leave the building immediately.
 You must attempt to avoid the central staircase and on no account use lifts in an emergency.

-If you are on the ground floor, make your way out via the front entrance or, if that is barred by fire, via the emergency exits as the side of the building.
+If you are on the ground floor, make your way out via the nearest available safe route or the emergency exits at the side of the building.
 Once outside you must move as far away from the building as possible so as not to obstruct the emergency services and for your own safety.
 The assembly point for AMBS is located outside Humanities Bridgeford Street/University Green.

 Pairs of fire extinguishers are situated around the building, by fire exits and in the stairwells.
 The wider one is foam filled and is to be used on paper fires.
 The thinner one is carbon dioxide filled and is for use on electrical equipment.
 Never put water on electrical equipment.

 You will be using many of the university buildings over the course of your programme.
-You must, therefore, familiarise yourself with the University of Manchester fire alarm procedures and emergency evacuation points by consulting the signs displayed in each building you use.
+Therefore, you must familiarise yourself with the University of Manchester fire alarm procedures and emergency evacuation points by consulting the signs displayed in each building you use.

-This is not, however, a primary care service and all students must register with a local doctor.
+However, this is not a primary care service and all students must register with a local doctor.

 Read more about the Student Occupational Health Service.